Plans for the neighbourhood

 Nottingham City Council has approved an application for the designation of a Neighbourhood Forum and a Neighbourhood Area (as amended) in Sneinton.

-Links to copies of the original application and supporting documents can be found below.
+For archive purposes, links to copies of the original application and supporting documents can be found below.

-The following documents can be downloaded
+The documents can be viewed below;

 More information on neighbourhood planning can be found at the Ministry of Housing, Communities and Local Government web page.